metocean/api-conventions/README.md

 # api-conventions
+# Versioning
+All APIs must use a version base path.
+This allows for graceful upgrades later on.

 # Query components
 This follows http://www.opensearch.org/Specifications/OpenSearch/Extensions/Geo/1.0/Draft_2 with some extensions.
 Ordering is consistent with WMS.
 Longitudes must be in the interval -180.<=lon<=180.
 All intervals include the endpoints.